-You can’t wait around to start living your best, most inspired life.
-Waiting to start exercising or cleaning your house regularly, flossing your teeth, getting that PhD, or putting away a percentage of your income for something, invariably defers other things that you won’t think are related to — or connected with — both your ordinary and ambitious goals.
+You cannot wait to start living your best, most inspired life.
+Waiting to start exercising or cleaning your house on a regular basis, flossing your teeth, pursuing that PhD, or setting aside a percentage of your income for something, invariably defers other things that you will not believe are related to — or connected to — both your ordinary and ambitious goals.

-How you do anything, is how you do everything.
-Take a good look at your life and you’ll see just how true this statement is.
+How you do anything is how you do everything.
+Take a look at your life and you’ll realize how true this statement is.

-What you don’t practice on a regular basis — or as a habit — can’t immediately be introduced nor adopted as such, should certain of your conscious or unconscious conditions suddenly be met (it’s the old if/then paradox).
-You’ll find yourself scrambling or quickly overwhelmed, regretting not having begun in earnest that practice sooner.
-In fact, avoiding the implementation of these “ideal” or “better” aspects of what you’d consider your preferred circumstances creates the magnetic space for otherwise “bad” habits to set in and make a subtle menace of your momentum.
+What you don’t do on a regular basis — or as a habit — cannot be immediately adopted as such if certain conscious or unconscious conditions are suddenly met (it’s the old if/then paradox).
+You will find yourself scrambling or quickly overwhelmed, regretting not starting that practice sooner.
+In fact, avoiding the implementation of these ideal or better aspects of your preferred circumstances creates a magnetic space for otherwise bad habits to take hold and threaten your momentum.

-For some, this might be an issue that’s rather close to the heart; maybe you’re in some way awaiting the serendipitous arrival of your beloved, so the two of you can (finally start to) build a life together.
-It’s idealistic, and romantic, but perhaps little more than a Hollywood-infused recipe for anxiety and disappointment.
-They may suddenly appear, but imagine what the sudden rush of blood to your head, induced by the sudden realization of “Oh, shit!
-I’m not ready…” would feel like.
-You’re going to be knocked off-balance, possibly even into a panic, or making important decisions for the wrong reasons.
+For some, this may be a very personal issue; perhaps you’re looking forward to the serendipitous arrival of your beloved so that the two of you can finally begin to build a life together.
+It’s idealistic and romantic, but it may be little more than a Hollywood-inspired recipe for anxiety and disappointment.
+They may appear unexpectedly, but imagine what the rush of blood to your head caused by the sudden realization, “Oh, shit!
+I’m not ready…” will feel like.
+You’ll be thrown off-balance, possibly into a panic, or make important decisions for the wrong reasons.
 It happens.
-You’ll be OK.
-Learn from it, regardless.
+You will be fine.
+Whatever happens, you can learn from it.

-There’s a principle, or general rule, when it comes to living and leading (a critical distinction) a fulfilling life.
-It goes something like, “This is my life.
+There is a principle, or general rule, for living and leading (a critical distinction) a fulfilling life.
+It says something like, “This is my life.
 Who wants to join me?”
-The idea is, of course — regardless of whether you’re a man, woman, or identify otherwise — that you are fully engaged with and pursuing your interests; training in things you’re keen to learn or to master, challenging yourself to really dive in and accomplish those goals and dreams; you’re eating right and taking care of your health as best you can.
-In this way, should someone compatible show up, you’re in a much more authentic, lucid, present (and perhaps open, willing and curious) state of mind; your decision is based on a clarity — an essential honesty with yourself — rather than on neediness based on fear, lack or scarcity, and a wish for someone to fill a vast hole in your life.
+The idea is, of course, that you are fully engaged in and pursuing your interests; training in things you want to learn or master; challenging yourself to really dive in and achieve those goals and dreams; eating well; and taking care of your health as best you can.
+In this way, if someone compatible shows up, you’re in a much more authentic, lucid, present (and perhaps open, willing, and curious) state of mind; your decision is based on clarity — an essential honesty with yourself — rather than neediness based on fear, lack, or scarcity and a desire for someone to fill a vast hole in your life.

-There is no tomorrow.
-Life doesn’t really happen in a linear way.
-Yesterday’s choices are today’s habits and manifestations.
-Tomorrow’s wishes are very much the same; livable only in the immediacy of now.
-The choice to defer or delay something based on illusions and fictitious potentialities is a disservice to you in the present — unless you thrive on a certain level of ambiguity and drama.
-It may work on stage or on screen, but in real life, not so much.
+There’s no tomorrow.
+Life does not happen in a linear fashion.
+Today’s habits and manifestations stem from yesterday’s choices.
+Tomorrow’s wishes are very similar—they can only be fulfilled in the present.
+Deferring or delaying something based on illusions and fictitious potentialities is a disservice to you in the present, unless you enjoy ambiguity and drama.
+It may be effective on stage or screen, but not in real life.